lapplislazuli/theia-haskell/README.md

 ### Build Options:
   - `--build-arg strip=true` strips the application to save space but with reduced debuggability.
   - different versions can be specified using the args `ghcup_version`, `ghc_version` and `haskell_stack_ubuntu_version`

+### Defaulted Versions

+At the time of this writing, GHC 9+ was not fully supported by all tools.
+The basic input to the packages, if every tool is working, can be found under commit de8b69.

+If I oversleep updating it once all works on GHC 9+, please open an issue for me.

 ### "Inspiration"